Check out the most popular payment methods in Europe

 - It is secure.
 The company uses the latest encryption techniques and meets the highest security standards.
 Therefore, BillPay guarantees that clients’ online payments will always be safe and secure.

 - It is fast.
-Average time of any transaction is just a few seconds.
+The average time of any transaction is just a few seconds.

 There are three payment options: